 Dublin is a lovely city, but after a full day exploring the main sights of the city (where there were many, many tourists), I began to miss the quiet scenery of the Causeway Coast Way in Northern Ireland.
 Fortunately, it is easy to escape from Dublin for a few hours and I decided to take the DART to Howth, by the sea.

 Howth is an old fishing village that is now part of the greater Dublin suburbs.
 It is located on a peninsula north of Dublin Bay and is a favourite day trip destination for city dwellers, especially on a sunny day.
 Howth is only a 15-minute train ride from Dublin city center, but coming out of the small train station feels like being hundreds of kilometres away from the city.

 And the reason why I particularly wanted to come to Howth is because there is a nice trail following the cliffs by the sea.
 So as soon as I came out of the train station, I walked along the marina towards the cliffs of the peninsula.
-The tourist kiosk offers maps of the four proposed walking routes, so I grab one of these maps on the way, opting to follow the shortest route (6 km).
+The tourist information booth offers maps of the four proposed walking routes, so I grab one of these maps on the way, opting to follow the shortest route (6 km).